 Pink Panther Plant - Tradescantia &

 Introducing the low-maintenance trailing pink panther plant– also known as Callisia repens' Pink panther', is sure to turn heads.
-This pink panther plant was previously categorized under the genus Tradescantia, it's possible that some websites are using the name "Tradescantia Callisia repens."
+This pink panther plant was previously categorized under the genus Tradescantia; it's possible that some websites are using the name "Tradescantia Callisia repens."
 The correct scientific name for the plant is Callisia repens pink panther, because it has since been reclassified under the genus Callisia.

 The Pink Panther plant is named after the famous Pink Panther cartoon character, which resembles the pink stripes on its green leaves.
 It also has several other common names, such as pink lady turtle vine, tradescantia pink panther, pink turtle vine, Callisia pink panther, or Callisia tricolor.

 The cool part is its vibrant pink leaves with a mix of pink, green, and white stripes, making the pink panther plant a popular choice among indoor plant enthusiasts for its unique appearance and ease of care.
-It's perfect for tiny spaces like your home, office, or even your desk.

 This tropical houseplant is like a burst of joy with its stunning, small lavender-green leaves that turn bright pink and variegate in bright sunlight, with a velvety texture that adds to their appeal.
-The foliage is densely packed along the stems, creating a lush and cascading effect when grown in hanging baskets or allowed to trail down from shelves or tabletops.

 Your pink panther plant, with its reddish stems, can grow up to 12 inches tall and 24 inches wide.
 Its delicate but vibrant leaves puff out and shoot off consistently, giving your space a lush and beautiful touch in no time.